airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/install-your-website-chatbot.md

 ---
 description: >-
-  This page contains the tutorial on how to install the ChatbotWorld website bot on the website.
+  This page contains the tutorial on how to install the EleAPI website bot on the website.
 ---

 # 📖 Install your Website Chatbot

-ChatbotWorld website bots support all sort of websites.
+EleAPI website bots support all sort of websites.
 However most common of all is custom build.
 Here is how you can integrate chatbots on custom-build websites.

 ## :white\_check\_mark: Installation Instructions